Moana

 Moana ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Moana's cultural diversity was found to be below average, with 75.0% of its population born in Australia, 90.3% being citizens, and 95.1% speaking English only at home.
-Christianity was the main religion in Moana, comprising 36.4% of people.
-Judaism, however, was overrepresented at 0.1%, compared to 0.1% across Greater Adelaide.
+Moana's cultural diversity was found to be below average.
+It had 75.0% of its population born in Australia, with 90.3% being citizens and 95.1% speaking English only at home.
+Christianity was the main religion, comprising 36.4% of Moana's people.

 Frequently Asked Questions - Diversity